milewdev/tchart/README.md

-### tchart: generate TikZ code to chart date-based data
+### tchart: generate TikZ code to plot date-based data

 tchart is a command line utility that generates [TikZ](http://sourceforge.net/projects/pgf/) code to draw a chart of date-based data.